cesareferrari/newsletter/backend/20200117-session-cookies.md

 # How to manage sessions in an Express application
 ## Configuring session cookies

+tagged_headline: How to manage sessions in an Express application: configuring cookies #express #api #authentication #sessions #webdev #backend

 In this, and future, articles, we'll show how to work with sessions in Express.